-Southeast Alaska Land Trust is directed by an eight-member local Board of Directors who serve without compensation and a small professional staff responsible for carrying out our program for land conservation.
+Southeast Alaska Land Trust is directed by an nine-member local Board of Directors who serve without compensation and a small professional staff responsible for carrying out our program for land conservation.
 We are also served by a group of dedicated volunteers, and support from our nearly 400 members throughout Alaska and ten other states (see You Can Help).

 - accepting land donations or purchasing land whether outright or a conservation easement to protect natural, scenic, recreational and/or historical values;